Question: "Does God love everyone or just Christians?"

 The most loving act of eternity is described in Romans 5:8, ďBut God demonstrates His own love for us in this: While we were still sinners, Christ died for us.Ē Anyone who ignores Godís love, who rejects Christ as Savior, who denies the Savior who bought him (2 Peter 2:1) will be subject to Godís wrath for eternity (Romans 1:18), not His love (Romans 6:23).
 God loves everyone unconditionally in that He shows mercy to everyone by not destroying them immediately because of sin.
 At the same time, God only has ďcovenant loveĒ for those who place their faith in Jesus Christ for salvation (John 3:36).
 Only those who believe in Jesus Christ as their Lord and Savior will experience Godís love for eternity.

 Does God love everyone?
 Yes.
 Does God love Christians more than He loves non-Christians?
 No. Does God love Christians to a different extent than He loves non-Christians?
 Yes.
 God loves everyone equally in that He is merciful to all.
-God only loves Christians in that only Christians have His eternal grace and mercy and the promise of His forever love in heaven.
+God has a unique relationship with Christians in that only Christians have His eternal grace and mercy and the promise of His forever love in heaven.
 The unconditional love God has for everyone should bring us to faith in Him, receiving in thankfulness the great conditional love He grants all those who receive Jesus Christ as Savior.